auth0/docs/articles/quickstart/spa/vuejs/02-calling-an-api.md

 <!-- markdownlint-disable MD002 MD041 -->

 Most single-page apps use resources from data APIs.
-You may want to restrict access to those resources so that only authenticated users with sufficient privileges can access them.
+You may want to restrict these resources so only authenticated users with sufficient privileges can access them.
 Auth0 lets you manage access to these resources using [API Authorization](/api-auth).

-This tutorial shows you how to create a simple API using [Express](https://expressjs.com) that validates incoming JSON Web Tokens.
+In this tutorial, you'll create a simple API using [Express](https://expressjs.com) to validate incoming JSON Web Tokens.
 You will then see how to call this API using an access token granted by the Auth0 authorization server.

 <%= include('../_includes/_calling_api_create_api') %>